GabrielLunesu/AdNavi/backend/test-results/qa_test_results-phase-5-2.md

 ## Test 29: Which adset had the lowest cpc last week?

 **Answer**:
-> Last week, your CPC was $0.47, which is right on par with the workspace average.
-AdSet 2 - Lead Gen - B2B had the highest CPC at $0.54, so you’re doing pretty well overall!
+> Last week, AdSet 1 - Brand Awareness had the lowest CPC at $0.42, which is even better than the workspace average of $0.47.
+That makes it your top performer for the week!

 **DSL**:
 ```json